aurorascharff/rsc-workshop/STEPS.md

 ### Intro: What are transitions?

+- Create a slow page and LinkButton to it, how the loading app
+- Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening
+- Create TransitionButton, display the loading state
+- Create a "Home" button and show the app is still responsive, app handles urgent update
+- Explain next.js navigations are already transitions
+- All state updates are executes once they are all done, show example with setCount

 ### Add transition to ContactButton sidebar

 - Awaiting the server on the page we´re navigating to.
 Need to show this somehow or the app will not feel good.